-Security: Second Mortgage over Land and Buildings at 44 Trafalgar St, Dannevirke, Perfected Security Interest in all Present and After Acquired Property of the Company, Personal Guarantees of the Director, Eileen Mary Age Care Limited, Brankin Family Interest Trust and Design Care Group Limited.
+Security: Second Mortgage over Land and Buildings at 44 Trafalgar St, Dannevirke, Perfected Security Interest in all Present and After Acquired Property of the Company, Personal Guarantees of the Director, Eileen Mary Holdings Limited, Brankin Family Interest Trust and Design Care Group Limited.

-Interest Rates: 4.58% per annum Maturity Date: 05 October 2020
+Interest Rates: 4.08% per annum Maturity Date: 5 October 2020

 The Bank of New Zealand Term loan requires principal payments of \$19,650 per month.
-The current portion is the amount that is required to be repaid in one year.
-So an amount of \$235,800 is shown as a current liability with the balance of \$2,749,800 as a term liability.
+The loan matures within the following 12-month period, so the entire outstanding balance is classified as a current liability.

-The directors are satisfied that they have met all the contractual covenants of the Bank of New Zealand loans.
+The director is satisfied that they have met all the contractual covenants of the Bank of New Zealand loans.